paudebau/git-dropshare/README.md

     git ds track '*.pdf'

-adds the line `*.pdf filter=dropshare` to .gitattributes, not already present.
+adds the line `*.pdf filter=dropshare` to .gitattributes, if not already present.

 **N.B.** In case this is a team development, **everybody** must agree on the content of the file `.gitattributes`!

 **N.B.** If sharing is considered, be warned this is incompatible with Dropbox *Applications* model.

 ## Typical use